With the June 2020 update, all STYLY users can now create AR scenes.

 ② The center point in the frame will be the origin (0,0,0) on STYLY Studio.

 Frequently Asked Questions

-AR scenes created in STYLY can be experienced in both operating systems.
+AR scenes created with STYLY can be viewed on either OS.

-Instead, users can use a visual scripting tool called PlayMaker to create interactive scenes.
+Instead, you can use a visual scripting tool called PlayMaker to create interactive scenes.

 |Is it possible to create interactive scenes with STYLY Mobile?||You can create interactive scenes using a visual scripting tool called PlayMaker.|